vishwackh/AngularJS-Jasmine-Karma/README.md

  -  bower install (to install front-end packages)
  -  gulp test (to start karma and run tests / Run test once and exit)
  - gulp dev-test (to start karma and run tests / Watch for file changes and re-run tests on each change)

+ ## Reference
+ - Karma runs on Node.js and is available as an NPM package.
+Setup steps can be found [here](http://karma-runner.github.io/0.12/intro/installation.html)
+ - The current tests are constructed using the [Jasmine framework](http://jasmine.github.io/).